top of page

 What is focus stacking?

 Focus stacking is taking a series of pictures with a slightly shifted focus plane.
-Shot by shot, this focus zone is moved over the entire object so that it is slightly different for each individual photo.
+Shot by shot, this focus zone is moved further across the entire object so that it is positioned slightly differently in each individual photo.
 Special software is then used to automatically combine all the sharp details into a single image.
 In the case of macro photos, this can be five or ten individual images, for example, which can also be done on the move, e.g. in the garden to photograph pollinators in a flower.
 With microscope lenses, the number of individual shots is much higher, but the principle is the same.

 Focus Stacking Novoflex Castel micro

-Focus stacking with a 5:1 macro lens lens (Canon MPE 65) on a tripod – so flower blossoms are in focus from front to back
+Focus stacking with a macro lens (Canon MP-E 65) on a tripod - so flowers are in focus from front to back

 The settings for internal focus stacking (here Canon R3) are simple, and good shots are achieved after a short period of practice.